Skip to main content

 Introduction

 Optimizely CMS 12 (PaaS) integrates TinyMCE as its rich text editor.
 The editor provides structured authoring capabilities but remains intentionally neutral regarding visual design.
-By default, TinyMCE exposes a baseline toolbar and plugin set, while Optimizely adds integration plugins for links, drag-and-drop, image editing, and other CMS-aware behaviors.
+By default, TinyMCE exposes a baseline toolbar and plugin set, while Optimizely adds integration plugins for links, drag-and-drop, image editing, and other CMS-aware behaviours.

 In component-driven front-end architectures, unrestricted formatting within rich text can lead to structural drift.
 When rich text output diverges from the design system, redesigns and refactors become content migration exercises rather than controlled UI updates.